-In Dr Johnston’s initial study, 29 people had orange juice and a bagel for breakfast, which contained a total of 87 grams of carbohydrates.
+In Dr. Johnston’s initial study, 29 people had orange juice and a bagel for breakfast, which contained a total of 87 grams of carbohydrates.
 Two minutes before the meal, half of the subjects were given 20 grams (about 4 teaspoons) of apple cider vinegar mixed with 40 grams water and 1 teaspoon saccharine.
 The other half were given a placebo drink.
-A cross over trial was conducted a week later, at which time the placebo group received the vinegar.
-The participants’ blood sugar levels were measured before and after the breakfast.
+A cross-over trial was conducted a week later, at which time the placebo group received the vinegar.
+The participants’ blood sugar levels were measured before and after breakfast.
 They were classified into 3 separate groups:

-Although all three groups in the study had better blood readings after meals begun with vinegar cocktails, the people with insulin resistance experienced a 34% reduction in their blood sugar levels after the meal.
+Although all three groups in the study had better blood readings after meals began with vinegar cocktails, the people with insulin resistance experienced a 34% reduction in their blood sugar levels after the meal.
 Those with type 2 diabetes, experienced blood sugar levels reduced by 19%.
 The researchers reported in the January 2004 issue of Diabetes Care that the vinegar had an effect on the volunteers’ blood sugar comparable to what might be expected from diabetic drugs, such as Metformin.

 Based on these results and two other recent studies (3, 4), Dr. Johnston thinks that the vinegar tonic interferes with the absorption of high-carbohydrate foods which reduces the blood sugar rise that normally occurs after a meal.
-She states in her findings that, “The acetic acid in vinegar may inhibit enzymes that digest starch so that carbohydrate molecules aren’t available for absorption and are eliminated as fecal matter.”
-She suspects that the acetic acid is the anti-diabetic ingredient in the vinegar.
+She states in her findings, “The acetic acid in vinegar may inhibit enzymes that digest starch so that carbohydrate molecules aren’t available for absorption and are eliminated as fecal matter.”
+She suspects that acetic acid is the anti-diabetic ingredient in vinegar.

-Everyday, I splash 2tsp of raw, unfiltered organic ACV such as Braggs in 16 oz. of water and drink this 3x per day.
+Every day, I splash 2 tsp of raw, unfiltered organic ACV such as Braggs in 16 oz. of water and drink this 3x per day.
 In the summer, it is refreshing iced (it just takes the place of a squeeze of lemon in your water).
-In the winter, I often drink it warm like a tea.
+In the winter, I often drink it warm like tea.
 In addition to lowering blood sugar, ACV also detoxifies and balances PH levels.